 At 92, Pearl* is a prime example of how VNSNY’s cardiac hospice program gives patients a priceless quality of life, even in their final days.
 A resident of Manhattan’s Upper East Side, Pearl recently had two valve replacement surgeries and lives at home, having learned to keep her heart failure symptoms in check.
-“She’s the kind of woman who’s made friends with the gardeners in Central Park,” says her VNSNY Hospice nurse, Katarina (Katie) De Hoog.
+“She’s the kind of woman who’s made friends with the gardeners in Central Park,” says her VNSNY Hospice nurse.
 “Her doormen told me all they need to have a good day is to have her come down and talk to them.”

 Pearl’s days aren’t always lighthearted, of course.
 She tends to retain fluids, which causes shortness of breath, a symptom that can lead to acute anxiety and possibly other complications.
 VNSNY’s cardiac hospice team is trained to manage such symptoms proactively and tamp them down quickly, so that patients like Pearl don’t end up in the hospital—exactly where they don’t want to be when trying to navigate their last months in serenity at home, surrounded by their loved ones.

-“Our team monitors symptoms closely.
-Our hospice home health aides track changes to the cardiac patient’s weight every morning to spot any fluid retention, and we check continually for normal breathing,” explains De Hoog.
-Should a problem arise, Pearl’s hospice team moves into high gear, immediately increasing diuretics and other medications that help with symptoms of shortness of breath, ordering more oxygen, and calling the patient’s cardiologist if needed.
+It isn’t just clinical staff who monitor symptoms closely.
+Hospice home health aides track changes to the cardiac patient’s weight every morning to spot any fluid retention, and all care team members check continually for normal breathing.
+Should a problem arise, Pearl’s hospice care team moves into high gear, immediately increasing diuretics and other medications that help with symptoms of shortness of breath, ordering more oxygen, and calling the patient’s cardiologist if needed.

 * The patient’s name has been changed for privacy.